roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  The night was empty.
 At last Trisha relaxed, and it was then that she stared down at the wad of bills still clenched in her hand.
 She realized what she had just done.
 I really am a whore now…I've accepted money for sex.
 I get off on acting like a slut, on being treated like one…and now I'm a true prostitute.
 And Dan is my pimp.

  There were so many things to worry about.
 After all, there was not just the money in her hand, but also how was she going to sneak into her house unnoticed by her parents, naked except for a slutty thong and heels, covered by nothing but the drool on her face and the cum of two strangers?
 But for some reason, none of that bothered the cheerleader, not just yet.
 Trisha had just realized that this was the first time since meeting Dan at the beach that she was leaving a night with the lifeguard without a twinge of guilt, without even a thought towards betraying Britney.
 The only thing she felt now was happiness.
 It had been so long since she could just fuck a guy without feeling terrible about it afterwards.
 Trisha grinned to herself.
 It feels good!
-Report_Story #1